 There is no such thing as a stupid question, especially when it comes to the medication you are taking.
 It is important to know what you are putting in your body and how it will affect you.
 A lawyer who handles medical error cases recommends that you ask the following questions:

 Medication and prescription drug errors are a form of medical malpractice.
 As with other types of medical malpractice, these errors can cause serious damage to the victims.
 A patient who has been a victim of medical malpractice is entitled to compensation for the full extent of their damages.
 Unfortunately, in practice, recovering fair compensation can be challenging.
 Large insurance companies typically defend both physicians and pharmacists.
 These insurers work aggressively to try to limit the value of settlement offers.
-Our local prescribed medication error lawyers help patients fight back.
+A local prescribed medication error lawyer can help patients fight back.
 We can help you seek financial recovery for:

-To schedule your free case evaluation, please call our Cleveland office today or fill out our online contact form.
+To schedule your free case evaluation, please call our office today or fill out our online contact form.
 Our client-focused firm offers evening and weekend appointments to fit your busy schedule and attorneys can also come to you.